afnog/sse/apache/presentation.md

 	Reload privilege tables now?
 [Y/n] y
 	 ...
 Success!

 	Cleaning up...

-1.4.
+---

+## Testing MySQL

 Log in to mysql console to check if the password was set properly using command below.

 	$ mysql -u root -p
 	Password:

 Type the password at the prompt.
+Then you should see a `mysql>` prompt, which means that you authenticated successfully and can enter SQL commands.

-     You can exit from the mysql> prompt by typing "exit" command
+You can exit from the mysql> prompt by typing "exit" command.

 ---